 Human Uncertainty in Concept-Based AI Systems

-Katherine M. Collins, Matthew Barker^, Mateo Espinosa Zarlenga^, Naveen Raman^, Umang Bhatt, Mateja Jamnik, Ilia Sucholutsky, Adrian Weller, and Krishnamurthy (Dj) Dvijotham.
+Katherine M. Collins, Matthew Barker^, Mateo Espinosa Zarlenga^, Naveen Raman^, Umang Bhatt, Mateja Jamnik, Ilia Sucholutsky, Adrian Weller, Krishnamurthy (Dj) Dvijotham.

 Human-in-the-Loop Mixup

-Under submission (2023).
+UAI (2023) and selected for an Oral presentation!
 Earlier version at AAAI Workshop R^2HCAI and Best Demo/Poster at HCOMP Demo Track (2022).

 Harms from Increasingly Agentic Systems